 “It takes courage to be yourself, to be true to yourself.
 It can be a challenge to even recognize our authentic selves, because we are not empowered to be our authentic selves.
 I developed In the Dark to identify and dismantle bias at all levels, from individual to systemic, and empower individuals to embrace their true selves and empower others to do the same.
 I have shared this unique methodology around the world, from multinational companies to village centers, across 5 continents.
 Regardless of the participants or setting, the theory, method and principles are the same: every person has value, when everyone is valued everyone benefits, and we ALL have the power to create positive change.”

-- Sara Minkara, Founder and CEO, Sara Minkara LLC and
+- Sara Minkara, Founder of Sara Minkara LLC and

 What is the In The Dark Methodology™?

 Sara Minkara LLC’s In The Dark Methodology™ is a practical approach to introducing concepts related to Authentic Leadership™, inclusion and institutional and social change.
 Every one of SMLLC’s service offerings – speaking, coaching, consultancy and, of course, In the Dark workshops – guide clients through transformational experiences designed to foster large-scale change through individual action.
 All of the experiences focus on the discovery of the authentic self, and of the world in which we each live, as well as the relationship between the two.
 While every service from SMLLC incorporates key features of the In the Dark Methodology™, the namesake In the Dark workshops provide an even more comprehensive experience that integrates the full suite of SMLLC’s In the Dark tools.

 Why is it “In the Dark”?